Idoma people: Traditional religion

 In Idoma society, religion is ingrained into daily life and the community, greatly influencing Idoma world views.
 Every Idoma citizen is part of the religious process of the community, so to be without religion is to be without community and kinship.
 Idoma religion believes in only one supreme God called Owoicho.
 Owoicho is so transcendent that he gives managing human society to the intermediary-gods like deities and Alekwu (ancestors).
 Deities include the Ejembi (the guardian spirit), Anjenu (water spirits), Egli-Enyanwu (the sun goddess), and Owo (everyone has their own personal Owo God).
 The Idoma use masks, powerful protective icons, and medicines in religious practices.
 For instance, Idoma carvers sculpt figures for the shrines of Anjenu using materials like wood, string, beads, and pigment.
 The sculpted figures are then placed on Anjenu shrines to beckon the nature spirits of nearby rivers, like the Benue river, to receive offerings.
 Some Anjenu sculptures show a sitting woman with long breasts holding a child in her lap.
 Others may show a scared animal, like a hornbill, lion, or leopard.
 Idoma carvers might also make ekwotame icons that represent prosperity and well-being.
 These icons were often shown with maternal images.

+Sculpture of a seated woman, possibly Anjenu.
+Made of wood, pigments, fabric, mother-of-pearl button, and metal.

+Sculpted Idoma maternity figure.
+Made of wood.